ian-whitestone/ian-whitestone.github.io/_posts/2020-04-22-hello-great-expectations.md

         }
 ```

-Now instead of creating our dataset with the built in `SqlAlchemyDataset`, we do so with the custom one I just created:
+Now instead of creating our dataset with the built-in `SqlAlchemyDataset`, we do so with the custom one I just created:

 ```python
 from my_file.custom_sqa_dataset import CustomSqlAlchemyDataset